 Unfortunately, going back to a regular shampoo just leaves your scalp unprotected, giving malassezia ample time to aggravate scalp, leading to a new flare-up of dandruff.

 Another factor that can have an impact is following up your dandruff shampoo with either:

 Both of these can actually wash away the active ingredients left behind by your dandruff shampoo.

 So they can make your dandruff shampoo less effective.

 And there’s really no need to use them either.
 When it comes to conditioner, try using an anti-dandruff conditioner.

-They’re designed to work with your dandruff shampoo to preserve the dandruff-fighting actives, while leaving your hair feeling soft and moisturised.
+They’re designed to work with your dandruff shampoo to preserve your protection against dandruff, while leaving your hair feeling soft and moisturised.